-For the initial result (resinit\c) and end-of-day result (resinit\eod\c), Bl-RADS assessments 1 and 2 are considered negative and 0, 3, 4, and 5 are positive.
-BCSC began to consider assessments of 3 as positive starting in 2014 to be consistent with changes in the Bl-RADS 5th edition.
-In earlier BCSC studies, Bl-RADS 3 was considered positive only if immediate additional imaging (instead of short interval follow-up) was recommended.
+For the initial result (resinit\c) and end-of-day result (resinit\eod\c), BI-RADS assessments 1 and 2 are considered negative and 0, 3, 4, and 5 are positive.
+BCSC began to consider assessments of 3 as positive starting in 2014 to be consistent with changes in the BI-RADS 5th edition.
+In earlier BCSC studies, BI-RADS 3 was considered positive only if immediate additional imaging (instead of short interval follow-up) was recommended.
 Please see the prior version of the BCSC Glossary of Terms.
-According to Bl-RADS guidelines, the initial result is used with screening exams for these performance measures: sensitivity, specificity, false-positive recall rate, false-negative recall rate, cancer detection rate, and PPV1 (see PERFORMANCE MEASURES).
+According to BI-RADS guidelines, the initial result is used with screening exams for these performance measures: sensitivity, specificity, false-positive recall rate, false-negative recall rate, recall rate, cancer detection rate, and PPV1 (see PERFORMANCE MEASURES).
 However, the BCSC suggests using the final result (defined below) for sensitivity, false-negative recall rate, and cancer detection rate, because we believe it better reflects the full screening episode and as such is more patient centered.
+For analyses performed at the SCC, the working group will confirm which result variable to use for each performance measure.